-b. any charge or pledge created for the purposes of securing loans necessary for meeting the liabilities of the scheme; and c. any option to acquire for valuable consideration any interest in the assets of the scheme granted in the normal course of business.
+any option to acquire for valuable consideration any interest in the assets of the scheme granted in the normal course of business

-&lt;sup>40 Section 27(2) of the ORSO stipulates the investment restrictions.
+Section 27(2) of the ORSO stipulates the investment restrictions.

 The firm applies Hong Kong Standard on Quality Control 1 and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.